Celebrate Fight Retail Crime Day Today!

 Retailers’ need for the advancement of the Combating Organized Retail Crime Act is urgent, and the continued denial of ORC’s existence has done nothing to make the problem disappear.
 Retailers, states, and localities have invested billions into curbing these crimes, but stalled federal solutions have allowed this stubborn challenge to metastasize.

-NRF’s Fight Retail Crime Day returns on October 24 to mobilize the retail community to advocate for effective solutions in combating this problem.
-Get a head start by telling congress to pass the Combating Organized Retail Crime Act today.
+NRF’s Fight Retail Crime Day returns today, October 24, to mobilize the retail community to advocate for effective solutions in combating this problem.
+Celebrate by telling congress to pass the Combating Organized Retail Crime Act today.

 Stay up-to-date with our free email newsletter